andyhoegh/CovOz_submission/README.md

 ### Reproducible Statistical Analysis README

-Instructions for running code associated with "Synchronized seasonal excretion of multiple coronaviruses in Australian Pteropus spp is associated with co-infections in juvenile and sub-adult bats"
+Instructions for running code associated with "Synchronized seasonal excretion of multiple coronaviruses in Australian Pteropus spp is associated with co-infections in juvenile and sub-adult bats."
+Figures from the manuscript can be recreated using the "CovOZ_Figures_Submission_Clean.R" script.

 ### Coinfection Analysis